fotokite/fotokite-api/example/python/README.md

 ## Dependency Management

 We use [Poetry](https://python-poetry.org/) for dependency management and packaging.
-Poetry makes it easy to install, update, and manage all required dependencies in a clean and consistent way.

 ## Makefile